akpw/efst/README.md

 The EFST project is written in [Python 3.4](https://www.python.org/download/releases/3.4.1/) and currently consists of two main command-line utilities.

-[**EFSM**](https://github.com/akpw/efst#efsm) enables creating / registering / operating EncFS backend stores and all its related assets such as target mountpoint folder, mount volume name, path to config/key file, etc.
+[**EFSM**](https://github.com/akpw/efst#efsm) enables creating / registering / operating EncFS backend stores and related assets such as target mountpoint folder, mount volume name, path to EncFS config/key file, etc.
 One way to learn about available EFSM options would be via running:
 ```
     $ efsm -h

 ```

-As a more hands on approach, lets just quickly create and handle a basic encrypted Dropbox folder:
+As a more hands on approach, lets just quickly create and handle a basic encrypted Dropbox folder (all examples below are from Mac OS terminal, for Linux some details such as mountpoint folders, etc. might be a bit different):
 ```
     $ efsm create -en MySecrets -bp ~/Dropbox/.my_secret_folder
     $ Enter password: